How do you avoid a traffic ticket when a cop pulls you over?

 Sometimes their work is boring, too, and they wish they’d meet someone cool to exchange a laugh or a more interesting conversation.

-And of course, it’s possible that you’ll meet a chatty one or someone who’s up for a more information chat.
+And of course, it’s possible that you’ll meet a chatty one or someone who’s up for a more informal chat.

 Don’t force it if they seem more informal and stern, but if it happens always take those chances.